johann-solo/oliveandmango.github.io/site/content/blog/2019-06-14-pink-grapefruit-cupcakes.md

 categories: ["desserts"]
 tags: ["grapefruit", "cupcakes", "citrus"]
 excerpt: Simple citrus infused cupcakes with a luscious grapefruit infused buttercream that is so easy to work with and to make.
-keywords: ["grapefruit", "cupcakes"]
+keywords: ["grapefruit desserts", "citrus cupcakes"]
 description: Simple citrus infused cupcakes with a luscious grapefruit infused buttercream that is so easy to work with and to make.
 ---

-The last time I made these was In Trinidad two years ago at the end of grapefruit season.
+The last time I made these I was in Trinidad two years ago at the end of grapefruit season.
 I remember having tons of citrus while I was living there.
-When In season, there is a plethora of citrus - and just the best time of year next to mango season in my opinion.
+When in season, there is a plethora of citrus - and just the best time of year next to mango season in my opinion.
 I made these to feed a bit of a crowd originally and they are such a hit - like little mini cake-lets- perfect for feeding many.
 </br>
 </br>
 ![Pink Grapefruit Cupcakes](/images/uploads/2019_06_14_pink_grapefruit_cupcakes_2.jpg)